Recursos Técnicos - Notas de Aplicación

 Kinetic montage images were captured from test plates containing 2D cultured HCT116 and NK cells or HCT116 cells alone using the aforementioned automated monitoring procedure (Figure 6).

-It is evident in Figure 7, that the peak of maximum PS exposure is delayed in the 2D format to about 40 hours, which is about 2x longer relative to 3D.
-Yet the onset of plasma membrane rupture occurs much more rapidly in 2D relative to 3D and by the time of peak PS exposure there is already significant plasma membrane rupture.
-Conversely the HCT116 cells in the tumoroids appear to first undergo PS exposure, then plasma membrane rupture consistent with the progression of apoptotic programmed cell death induced by NK cell activity.
-In addition, after 60 hours the number of apoptotic and necrotic cells begins to increase in the NK cell negative control.
-At 120 hours there are about the same number of apoptotic cells in all conditions.
-At the same time point, there are significant levels of necrotic cells in the negative control: about 50% of the number demonstrated in the 10:1 ratio; and about 25% of the 20:1 ratio.
+It is evident in Figure 7 that the peak of maximum PS exposure is delayed in the 2D format to approximately 40 hours, which is approximately 2x longer relative to 3D.
+Yet, the onset of plasma membrane rupture occurs much more rapidly in 2D relative to 3D, and by the time of peak PS exposure there is already significant plasma membrane rupture.
+Conversely, the HCT116 cells in the tumoroids appear to first undergo PS exposure, then plasma membrane rupture consistent with the progression of apoptotic programmed cell death induced by NK cell activity.
+In addition, after 60 hours, the number of apoptotic and necrotic cells begins to increase in the NK cell negative control.
+At 120 hours, there are approximately the same number of apoptotic cells in all conditions.
+At the same timepoint, there are significant levels of necrotic cells in the negative control: approximately 50% of the number demonstrated in the 10:1 ratio; and approximately 25% of the 20:1 ratio.

 - Ohtani, H. Focus on TILs: prognostic significance of tumor infiltrating lymphocytes in human colorectal cancer.
 Cancer Immun.
 2007, 7(4), 1-9.

 - Bruno, A.; Ferlazzo, G.; Albini, A.; Noonan, D.M.
 A think tank of TINK/TANKs: tumor-infiltrating/tumorassociated natural killer cells in tumor progression and angiogenesis.
 J Natl Cancer Inst.
 2014, 106(8), 1-13.